caseybeaulac/LIRI-Node-App/README.md

 This is an app that let's you search for events by certain artists, for song information and for movie information as well.

 The LIRI app has 4 different commands, *concert-this* which let's you look for events for chosen artist.
-You need to type in **node liri.js concert-this** and the name of the artist. ex: node liri.js concert-this drake.
+You need to type in **"node liri.js concert-this"** and the name of the artist. ex: node liri.js concert-this drake.
 It will then display the location and dates for upcoming shows.

 The second command is to find information on songs with the *spotify-this-song* command which is similar to the first one.
 You start the same way by writing **node liri.js spotify-this-song** and the name of the song you wish too look for.
 This will display the title, the artist, the album it appeared on and a link to a preview of the selected track.